andresebr/kumodd/README.md

 Option	| Description
 :------	| :-----------
--s service	| service must be `gdrive`, which is also the default.
 -l filter	| List files.
 Also create a CSV file list.
 -d filter	| Download files.
 Also create a CSV file list.
 -csv file	| Download files listed in previously generated CSV file, <file>.